spotDL/spotdlRedesign/docs/models/.idea/plugin-system.md

   5. You write your third draft

-  6. repeat
+  6. Repeat

-  Its a back-and-forth loop between you and your editor/proof-reader - a "looping process".
+  It's a back-and-forth loop between you and your editor/proof-reader - a "looping process".

 ### So, what exactly is a plugin now?<a name="so-what-exactly-is-a-plugin-now"></a>

-From here on out, a plugin will refer to a single step or group of steps "inserted" into the main process at hand.
+From here on out, a plugin will refer to a single step or a group of steps "inserted" into the main process at hand.

 For example, adding a "heat the milk" step (it's a self-contained step) before you mix in